Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design: Simulation

-It can be observed that the FP-UDBMF is a compromise response with respect to the other two filters, useful where fast, smooth transient response and strong filtering are both required.
+It can be distinctly observed from the signal waveforms in Fig.~\ref{figonone} that the \gls{udbmf5} (or \gls{sff}) is a compromise response with respect to the other two binomial filter types, useful where fast, smooth transient response and strong filtering are both required for the binomial filter polynomial orders.
+This is the core motivation and context for designing the \gls{udbmf5}.